acojuli/portfolio/content/jobs/PPN Institucional/index.md

 ---
 date: '2015-06-01'
-title: 'Sr Full-Stack'
+title: 'Team Lead'
 company: 'PPN'
 location: 'CABA, Arg'
-range: 'June 2015 - Present'
+range: 'Mar 2019 - Present'
 url: 'https://www.ppn.gov.ar/'
 ---

-- Write modern, performant, maintainable code for internal projects and server managment
+- Work with team members to provide timely and accurate estimates for development solutions
+- Provide mentoring, guidance, feedback and training to team members
-- Developing in different languages, platforms, frameworks, and content management systems such as JavaScript, PHP, Gatsby, React, Joomla, WordPress, Apache, and MySQL
+- Developed and manage projects in PHP, JavaScript, Joomla, WordPress, Apache, and MySQL
 - Communication with multi-disciplinary teams of designers, producers, and directors on a daily basics